tamari92/kf2-tournament/scoring.md

 TB: 1275
 OB: 200
 ```
-The calculation of the Total Score as a result of a *full* and successful NMB run would go as follows:
+The calculation of the Total Score as a result of a full and non-void NMB run would go as follows:
 ```
 TotalScore = (CS + HB + TB + OB) x NMB
 = (1000 + 200 + 1275 + 200) x 1.50